Redistricting: Democrats and Republicans release competing Washington legislative maps

 There were some points of agreement, as Republicans and Democrats proposed different ways of keeping the Yakama reservation in a single district, and reducing the district splits in cities such as Bremerton and Everett.

 Some of the new district proposals might be jarring for incumbents and voters.
-Graves’ for example, would drastically shift Seattle’s 43rd Legislative District, shedding its north Seattle neighborhoods and pulling it across Elliot Bay to include Bainbridge Island.
+Graves’ for example, would drastically shift Seattle’s 43rd Legislative District, shedding its north Seattle neighborhoods and pulling it across Elliott Bay to include Bainbridge Island.

 By law, the new political districts must be as equal in population as possible — about 157,000 people per district — and aren’t supposed to be gerrymandered to favor any party or discriminate against any group.
 They’re also supposed to avoid splitting up cities and other political subdivisions, where possible.
 The law also says maps should “provide fair and effective representation” and “encourage electoral competition.”